rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 You can verify your SMS or OTP device from the **My Multi-Factor Devices** page.

-- If you have an SMS device on your account that has not been verified, use the **Verify** option to complete the verification process.
+- If you have an unverified SMS device on your account, use the **Verify** option to complete the verification process.

-- If you have a mobile code device that has not been verified, use the **Manage** option to complete the verification process.
+- If you have an unverified mobile code device, use the **Manage** option to complete the verification process.

 #### To recover an account